 FIELDTRIPS & OTHER OPTIONAL ACTIVITIES

 A number of optional extracurricular activities are offered as part of the program.
 Students will explore the ancient and modern wonders of the Peloponnese on a weekend trip with tours to ancient Mycenea and the beautiful city of Nafplion.
 During the week participants will be offered to visit summer highlights of Athens, such as tours to the historical center of Athens; outdoor shows at the Dora Stratou Dancing Theater; theater, concerts and dance at the Herodes Atticus Odeon which is 50 yards from the ILJMuseum; or to watch a movie at the awarded open air Cine Thiseion.
-Expeditions include Cape of Sounion, with swimming and a view of the sunset at the Temple of Poseidon.
+Expeditions include Cape of Sounion, with a tour at the Temple of Poseidon.

 Weekend Trip to